Starkville, Mississippi: 21st century

 On March 21, 2006, Starkville became the first city in Mississippi to adopt a smoking ban for indoor public places, including restaurants and bars.
 This ordinance went into effect on May 20, 2006.

 In February 2018, Starkville denied a local LGBTQ organization a permit to host a pride parade.
 The organizers initiated legal action, after which the city reversed its decision.
 The parade was held in March 2018 with almost 3,000 attendees.

 Geography

 According to the United States Census Bureau, the city has a total area of 25.8 square miles (66.9 km^{2}), of which 25.7 square miles (66.5 km^{2}) is land and 0.2 square miles (0.4 km^{2}) (0.58%) is water.

 U.S. Route 82 and Mississippi Highways 12 and 25 are major roads through Starkville.
 US 82 runs east to west across the northern portion of the city as a bypass, leading east 25 mi to Columbus and northwest 28 mi to Eupora.
 Route 25 leads south 31 mi to Louisville and Route 12 leads southwest 26 mi to Ackerman.
 The nearest airport with scheduled service is Golden Triangle Regional Airport (GTR).
 George M. Bryan Field (KSTF) serves as Starkville's general aviation airport.
 There are multiple privately owned airstrips in the area.

+Climate

+Starkville has a humid subtropical climate (Köppen Cfa) with long, hot summers and short, mild winters.